-EAT IN ASIA / FOOD DESTINATIONS / Lebanon - Lebanon food
+EAT IN ASIA / DESTINATIONS / Lebanon

 Do you like dried fruits?
 I do.
 Lovely, naturally sweet, full of aroma, both chewy and crispy.
 And if eaten in their country of origin they taste much, much better.
 Dried figs, walnuts, dates,…